Ellerbach/docfx-companion-tools/README.md

 * [DocFxTocGenerator](./src/DocFxTocGenerator): generate a Table of Contents (TOC) in YAML format for DocFX.
 It has features like the ability to configure the order of files and the names of documents and folders.
 * [DocLinkChecker](./src/DocLinkChecker): validate links in documents and check for orphaned attachments in the `.attachments` folder.
 The tool indicates whether there are errors or warnings, so it can be used in a CI pipeline.
 It can also clean up orphaned attachments automatically.
 And it can validate table syntax.
 * [DocLanguageTranslator](./src/DocLanguageTranslator): allows to generate and translate automatically missing files or identify missing files in multi language pattern directories.
+* 🆕 [DocFxOpenApi](./src/DocFxOpenApi): converts existing [OpenAPI](https://www.openapis.org/) specification files into the format compatible with DocFX (OpenAPI v2 JSON files).
+It allows DocFX to generate HTML pages from the OpenAPI specification.
+OpenAPI is also known as [Swagger](https://swagger.io/).

 ## Creating PR's